BIOLOGIC/DISEASE-MODIFYING ANTIRHEUMATIC DRUG

-Rituxan is an immunomodulator, or in other words, a drug that modulates the immune system.
-It is also considered a biologic.
+Rituxan is considered a biologic disease-modifying antirheumatic drug (DMARD).
 It is a genetically engineered antibody, or protein used by the immune system to identify and neutralize substances.
-Rituxan is believed to work by inhibiting B-lymphocyte cells, preventing them from attacking the connective tissues.
+Rituxan is believed to work by inhibiting B-lymphocyte cells and preventing them from attacking the connective tissues.

 How do I take it?

 Rituxan is administered as two intravenous infusions, 15 days apart.
 Infusion usually requires two to four hours.
 Rituxan begins taking effect about six weeks after the second infusion.
 Effects may last for up to six months.
 You can receive another course of Rituxan six months after the second infusion.